-Bacterial pneumonia Pneumonia, Lobar Pneumonia, Staphylococcal Pneumonia, Streptococcal Pneumonia due to Streptococcus Pneumonia in anthrax Pneumonia, anthrax Bronchopneumonia Pasteurellosis, Pneumonic Salmonella Pneumonia Other bacterial Pneumonia Pneumonia due to Klebsiella Pneumoniae Pneumonia due to other specified bacteria Pneumonia in whooping cough Pneumonia due to Pseudomonas Pneumonia due to Hemophilus influenzae (H. influenzae)
+Bacterial pneumonia

+Pneumonia, Lobar

+Pneumonia, Staphylococcal

+Pneumonia, Streptococcal

+Pneumonia due to Streptococcus

+Pneumonia in anthrax

+Pneumonia, anthrax

+Bronchopneumonia

+Pasteurellosis, Pneumonic

+Salmonella Pneumonia

+Other bacterial Pneumonia

+Pneumonia due to Klebsiella Pneumoniae

+Pneumonia due to other specified bacteria

+Pneumonia in whooping cough

+Pneumonia due to Pseudomonas

+Pneumonia due to Hemophilus influenzae (H. influenzae)

-Figure 9 - Pneumonia concepts in the Unified Language Systems (UMLS) Metathesaurus. concepts in the Metathesaurus are drawn from established controlled vocabularies, such as MeSH, ICD-9-CM, and SNOMED.
-Information about each concept includes the preferred form of the concept in the various source vocabularies, synonyms and lexical variants of the concepts, and information about relationships between specific concepts (Figures 9 and 10).
+various source vocabularies, synonyms and lexical variants of the concepts, and information about relationships between specific concepts (Tables 9 and 10).
 Various uses for the UMLS have been described, including the coding of patient data.
 However, the NLM has acknowledged that the UMLS does not serve clinical encoding well.
 This is largely due to the fact that the source vocabularies do not themselves serve this function.
 The NLM is now developing ways in which the UMLS can be enhanced to support the coding of clinical data and has enlisted the help of a large number of researchers (including most of the Canon Group) to provide input for and evaluation of this UMLS expansion.

 Finally, vocabulary servers have become a research issue in their own right.
-The servers are intended to provide open, distributed health care systems with information about upto-date vocabulary content.
+The servers are intended to provide open, distributed health care systems with information about up-to-date vocabulary content.
 Groups working on vocabulary servers include GALEN [65], the NLM [66], the University of Utah [67], and Stanford University [68].